 One final point.
 If Flynn meets with Prosecutors and Investigators for a Proffer, he better be truthful because if he lies, then everything he says to them can be used against him in Court and he could be in a world of trouble.

 If you are facing criminal charges in federal court, Cook County, DuPage County, Lake County, and Kane County, you can contact James Dimeas anytime for a free and confidential consultation.
-James Dimeas can always be reached at 847-807-7405.
+You can speak to James Dimeas personally by calling 847-807-7405.